28 Things to Do in Boise in the Summer

 Watch the best pro cyclers take on downtown Boise during the “crit” on one day in mid July every year!
 Grab your cowbell and find a comfy spot along the course, where races take place all day long, culminating in the women’s and men’s pro races late in the evening (hence, the Twilight Criterium).

-If Labor Day is the unofficial end of summer, cap it off with the Spirit of Boise Balloon Classic!
-Ballooners and their prized hot air balloons descend on Ann Morrison Park for a weekend of early morning flights over the city (as long as the weather allows).
+If Labor Day is considered the unofficial end of summer, cap it off with the Spirit of Boise Balloon Classic!
+Ballooners and their prized hot air balloons descend on Ann Morrison Park for a weekend of early morning flights over the city (weather permitting).
 On Wednesday morning, kids are able to experience a tethered flight, and be sure to catch the Nite Glow Spectacular on Friday evening!